holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     * **Arguments**: If supplied, the `dna_hash` argument MUST constrain the results to the peers of the specified DNA.

 * `GraftRecords { cell_id: CellId, validate: bool, records: Vec<Record> } -> RecordsGrafted`: "Graft" `Record`s onto the source chain of the specified `CellId`.
     * **Notes**: Implementations MAY implement this function.
 This admin call is provided for the purposes of restoring chains from backup.
 All records must be authored and signed by the same agent; if they are not, the call MUST fail.
-Caution must be exercised to avoid creating source chain forks, which will occur if the chains in the Conductor store and the new records supplied in this call diverge and have had their `RegisterAgentActivity` transforms already published.
+Caution must be exercised to avoid creating source chain forks, which will occur if the chains in the Conductor store and the new records supplied in this call diverge and have had their `RegisterAgentActivity` operations already published.
     * **Arguments**:
         * If `validate` is `true`, then the records MUST be validated before insertion.
 If `validate` is `false`, then records MUST be inserted as-is.
         * Records provided are expected to form a valid chain segment (ascending sequence numbers and valid `prev_action` references).
 If the first record contains a `prev_action` which matches an existing record, then the new records MUST be "grafted" onto the existing chain at that point, and any other records following that point which do not match the new records MUST be discarded.
 See the note above about the risk of source chain forks when using this call.